 2.1 If an article of work submitted to the Journal is unsuccessful, editorial staff are obligated to contact the author of the unsuccessful work once the relevant stage in the publication issue’s compilation has concluded.
 All direct communication between prospective contributors and editorial staff is managed by the Managing Editors – who do not participate in the Editorial Peer-Review Process (see ‘Review Policy’).

-2.2 Additionally, the editors of the University of St Andrews Law Journal may deem an abstract submission as ‘promising’ or ‘requiring work’ whereby we will ask you to revisit or amend your work to be more in-line with the standards expected of the Journal’s corpus of works.
-The aforementioned is not a guarantee that your abstract can proceed to a full written contribution – the editors instead offer advice and guidance on refining your ideas to be more in-line with the Journal’s explicitly ‘historical-legal’ focus immediately after the conclusion of the relevant submission period.
+2.2 Additionally, the editors of the Law Journal may ask you to revisit or amend your work to be more in-line with the academic standards the Journal shares with its Publisher.
+The aforementioned is not a guarantee that your abstract can proceed to a full written contribution – the editors instead offer advice and guidance on refining your ideas to be more in-line with the Journal’s legal focus immediately after the conclusion of the relevant submission period.

-2.3 Alternatively – or subsequently – the Managing Editors (the ‘Chief Secretary’, and the ‘Director of Publications’) may ask you to resubmit your abstract submission during the next ‘Call to Abstracts’ period in the following semester.
+2.3 Alternatively – or subsequently – the Managing Editors may ask you to resubmit your abstract submission during the next ‘Call to Abstracts’ period in the following semester.
 The editors shall provide advice and guidance on developing and progressing your abstract for the duration, however, the acceptance of abstracts is contingent on the successful submission, meeting of prerequisites, and creative scrutiny through our review process, during each semesterly submission period, independently.

 2.4 The Editorial Board reserves the right to deem ‘unsuccessful’ or otherwise disqualify a paper from being included in the ultimate compilation of the relevant publication-issue should it fail to: